The City as Performative Object

 Executed by: Caitlyn Kroezen, Kipras Varanavicius, Irina Iliesei, Ingrid In der Maur and Ivar van Bekkum

-Ingrid In der Maur: “For me the most important thing of re-enacting is doing, just doing, experiencing, just experiencing and this time not only pushing the ice cube, but also to work together, to look at the peoples reactions!”
+Ingrid In der Maur: “For me the most important thing of re-enacting is doing, just doing, experiencing, just experiencing and this time not only pushing the ice cube, but also to work together, to look at people’s reactions!”

 Re-enactment in Groningen October 13 th 2017 Excecuted by Ingrid In der Maur